iotapizza/wiki-beta/home.md

 The information will be grouped into sections like [/dev](/dev), [/research](/research), `/wallet`, `/spanish` (or simply `/es`)  and only selected users get write permission in each section.
 A specific group of users will be able to create and edit pages about `/research` aspects of IOTA, while `/wallet` guides can be managed only by wallet developers.
 (These pages contain sensitive data like download links and checksums.)

 It would be great to see many different users here, especially those not having a technical background looking for a way to contribute.
-Grab the initiative and start turning this wiki into an informational, educational and entertaining place for the entire IOTA community.
+Grab the initiative and start to turn this wiki into an informational, educational and entertaining place for the entire IOTA community.
 # Technical details
 [IOTA Wiki](/wiki) is based on [Wiki.js](https://github.com/Requarks/wiki), a simple and very lightweight wiki engine which can be customized and extended to our needs easily.
 The entire content is archived in a [public repository on GitHub](https://github.com/iotapizza/iota-wiki) that keeps track of the changes too.